Achieving Positive Covert Capacity over MIMO AWGN Channels: Covert Communication without a Secret Codebook: Joint Information Secrecy and Energy-Undetectability

 where $\mathbb{P}_M$ is the probability distribution of the message, $M$, while $\mathbb{P}_{M,\mathbf{Y}_w^n}$ is the joint probability distribution of the message and Willie's observation and $\mathcal{D}(\mathbb{P}_{M,\mathbf{Y}_w^n} \parallel \mathbb{P}_M\,\mathbb{P}_{\mathbf{Z}_w^n})=\mathrm{I}(M;{\bf Y}_w^n)+\mathcal{D}(\mathbb{P}_{\mathbf{Y}_w^n} \parallel \mathbb{P}_{\mathbf{Z}_w^n})$. \end{enumerate} \end{definition}

 The asymptotic condition, $\lim_{n\rightarrow \infty}\mathbb{S}= 0$, corresponds to different IS notions that exist in the literature.
 The distribution of the randomization variable $T$ is known to all parties and the realizations are kept secret from both Bob and Willie.
-However, with a secret codebook, as in Section \ref{sec:covert}, the realizations of $T$ is known to Bob and is kept secret from Willie.
-It should be clear that communication without a secret codebook but with IS is achieved at the expense of a lower secrecy rate than when a codebook is kept secret \cite{Liang_book}.
+However, with a secret codebook, as in Section \ref{sec:covert}, the realizations of $T$ are known to Bob and are kept secret from Willie.
+It should be clear that communication without a secret codebook but with IS is achieved at the expense of a lower secrecy rate than when a codebook is kept secret \cite{Liang_book}. \begin{definition} Maximal covert coding rate with IS: